 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using trastuzumab deruxtecan.
 Trastuzumab deruxtecan may harm an unborn baby.
-A pregnancy test should also be done before starting treatment.
-Women should ask about reliable forms of birth control while using this medication and for 7 months after stopping treatment.
-Men with female partners should ask about reliable forms of birth control while using this medication and for 4 months after stopping treatment.
+Your doctor should order a pregnancy test before you start this medication.
+Women using this medication should ask about reliable forms of birth control during treatment and for 7 months after the last dose.
+Men using this medication should ask about reliable forms of birth control during treatment and for 4 months after the last dose.
 If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 7 months after the last dose.
 Consult your doctor before breast-feeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 If you will be using an anthracycline (such as doxorubicin) after stopping trastuzumab deruxtecan, if possible, wait at least 7 months.